halelab/GBS-SNP-CROP/README.md

 [v.1.0][12]: Released on 1/12/2016

 ### Getting Help
 Initially, go carefully through the [GBS-SNP-CROP User manual][2].
 Before posting a question or starting a discussion, please see the [FAQ page][17].
 Also, please check your barcode ID file for empty characters or blank spaces and verify that it was saved as a tab-delimited file.
-If you're still facing an issue or have suggestions for improving this tool, please submit your question or comment to the discussion group [Google groups page][5].
+If you're still facing an issue or have suggestions for improving this tool, please submit your question or comment to our [Google groups page][5].

 ### Requirements
 * [Java 7 or higher][6] - We used Java 8